 Broadband Access in Redwood County.
 How is your connection speed?

 Will Redwood County be able to meet the new State Broadband standard which is 100 MBs download and 20 MBs upload by 2026 -- in 10 years -- will we be ready?

 How is your broadband speed at your residence or business?
 Do you know what you are currently receiving vs. what you think you are paying for?
 We would like you to take your speed test and keep track of it!
 You can save it each time you take it whether you do this on your desktop or on your mobile device and laptop and whether you are on wi-fi or your phone connection.

-Our Broadband Steering Committee has been meeting since January of 2011.
-Leonard Runck, chairs our committee and other members include Paul Parsons, Eric Solo, Julie Rath, Teri Smith, Kelly Lutgen, Bryan Lydick, Tim Beske, and other interested citizens.
+Our Redwood Connect Broadband Steering Committee organized and meet from January of 2011 through October of 2016.
+Leonard Runck, chaired our committee and other members included Paul Parsons, Eric Solo, Julie Rath, Teri Smith, Kelly Lutgen, Bryan Lydick, Tim Beske, Colleen Peryl, and other interested citizens.

 Our History Timeline: